ubinhash/ZeroSumPac/README.md

-### Final Thoughts
+## Final Thoughts

+This game is designed like a mini social experiment to allow hundres of player to participate asynchonously.
+If all player are "selfish actors" and all traverse locally optimal path, they won't be able to break free from the "equilibirum" state where all player basically gets the average amount of dots, which is less than what's required to get to a level with reward.
+In order level up, player will realize they have to collaborate with others, make deals/sacrifices, collaborate to surround other "prey" that out there alone , and the first set of players to realize that will level up and unlock shield which gives them a huge advantage in game.

+People on web3 have limited time and attention, I don't want to build a game that requires too much grinding.
+I want this game to fit into those little pockets of free time in a day -- easy to pick up, easy to put down.
+And this will help the game become part of people's daily routine.

+It's also a less action-packed strategy game where player can only make very limited moves in game, but we expect more activity and discussion to happen outside of the game and we hope that our game will help to bond the shape community together.

-Many people wrongly assume that classic board games, especially online ones, are boring and lack interaction.
+Many assumed that classic board games, especially online ones, are boring and lack interaction.
 But form my personal observation, they can be surprisingly social and fosters friendship, and even marriage.
 The fact that the game itself is not so action-packed actually encourages player to chat and connect with one another while they're waiting for others to move.
 We hope that our game will help to bond the shape community together.

 It's a bit challenging at first to craft a balanced board game where hundreds of player on different timezone can play together on the same "board".
 It's designed such that even when someone started late, they should have a chance to work with others and catch up.

  We hope the players will have fun at what we built, there're lot of potential strategy that player can try out for the game and we're excited to see what end will the world come to.